 Posted at 2:30 pm • 08 June 2020 • Chelsea from Kraywoods

 If you are an adventure and travel lover, you must know that Canada is a fantastic place for summer road trips.
 Canada is the second-largest country and has the world's most extensive coastline.
-With its beautiful, vast, and mostly unpopulated lands and nature spots, there are many incredible paths and roads you can take to explore around, which is what road trips are all about.
+With the beautiful, vast, and mostly unpopulated lands and nature destinations in Canada, there are many incredible paths and roads you can take to explore around, which is what road trips are all about.
 The beauty of Canada from east to west is amazing and wonderfully scenic.
 If you love traveling and exploring new sites, you will enjoy road trips in the Great White North.
-Let's check out some of the best road trips in Canada.
+Let's take a look at some of the best road trips in Canada.

 1. Cabot Trail

 No doubt, in Canada, Cabot Trail is one of the greatest road trips ever.
 Here you can find many things to like about the 300-kilometer highway on Cape Breton Island.
 First of all, it hugs the shoreline; hence, you can expect spectacular sea views.
 Then you can find some unbelievable hikes on the island, as well as the skyline trail.
 And finally, the Cabot Trail is well-known for the artisans.
 Tourism Nova Scotia even places attention on them in their Artisan Road Trip journey.
 With the blend of Celtic and Acadian friendliness and hospitality, this road trip destination is incredible.
 Here in the summertime, you will find good weather.
 So you can have an expedition over there at this time of the year.
 But in October you can see the fall foliage.